-The brackets \eqref{PBs} satisfy the anti-symmetry property and the Jacobi identity (cf. Paper 1 \cite{Ra.Iso.IntegO1.26}).
-They present exhibit key features of relativistic mechanics such has the local Lorentz algebra in the spin sector \eqref{PBSS} and spin-curvature coupling (sometimes called Papapetrou force) in \eqref{PBpp}.
-On the phase space sub-manifold where $S^{\alpha\beta}=0$ (no spin), the bracket reduce to those for the canonically-conjugated pairs $(x^\alpha,\,p_\beta)$ from geodesic motion \cite{HinFle.08,Schm.02}.
+where $\delta^\alpha_\beta$ is the 4D Kronecker symbol.
+The non-displayed Poisson brackets $\{x^\alpha,S^{\beta\gamma}\}$ and $\{x^\alpha,x^\beta\}$ identically vanish.
+The brackets \eqref{PBs} are anti-symmetric and satisfy the Jacobi identity (cf. Paper I \cite{Ra.Iso.IntegO1.26}).
+They exhibit key features of relativistic mechanics such as the local Lorentz algebra in the spin sector \eqref{PBSS} and spin-curvature coupling (sometimes called Papapetrou force) in \eqref{PBpp}.
+On the phase space submanifold where $S^{\alpha\beta}=0$ (no spin), the brackets reduce to those of four canonically-conjugated pairs $(x^\alpha,\,p_\beta)$ used for geodesics \cite{HinFle.08,Schm.02}.